MasoniteFramework/docs/whats-new/masonite-2.3.md

 # Masonite 2.3

+**NOTE: Masonite is currently in Beta 2 Phase.
+There will be 1 more Beta (Beta 3) until Masonite 2.3 is finally released.
+The current release is 2.3.0b2.
+You can install this with `pip install masonite==2.3.0b2`.
+Note that the docs are not currently updated.**

 Masonite 2.3 brings a lot of code and quality of life improvements.
 There aren't a lot of major ground breaking changes and depending on how your application is structured, may not require much effort to upgrade.

 Below is a list of changes that will be in Masonite 2.3: